 Set your payroll period

 Lock the timesheets

 Export timesheets for payroll

-After your employees have sent in their timesheet requests, it is time for you to go over the requests one by one and approve or decline them.
+Now that your employees have sent in their timesheet requests, and your managers have been reminded to review their requests, it is time to go over them one by one and approve or decline them.
 This step is important as you do not want to go over their timesheets without making sure that the employees have had a chance to make amendments, or else you might have to unnecessarily repeat the approval process.